evercoinx/nft-marketplace/README.md

 ## Description

-The contract implements an marketplace that allows users to sell and buy non-fungible tokens (NFTs) which compliant with the ERC-721 standard.
+The contract implements an marketplace that allows users to sell and buy non-fungible tokens (NFTs) which are compliant with the ERC-721 standard.
 The marketplace exposes the following functionality to its users:

 -   List an NFT.
 -   Delist an NFT.